qrochet/qrochet/README.md

 # qrochet

-Qrochet is the web site for crochet and hand crafts
+Qrochet is the web site for crochet and hand crafts.